 For the calculations of \( c_{MSE}(n) \), \( c_{Bias}(n) \), and $c_{Inv}(n)$ we used the approximation \( T \to \infty \) instead of considering a fixed value of $T$.
 It was necessary to make this choice because otherwise, the optimal constant would depend on the unknown value of \( r \).

 Now, we quantify the error introduced by this approximation.
-That is, we assess how a change in the constant influences the MSE and the bias and how the constant would differ if it were allowed to depend on \( T \).
-Given $n$, $T$, and $r$, we can determine by simulation, for any value of the constant $c$, the mean squared error and the absolute bias of the resulting estimator of $r$.
-In Figures \ref{fig:influence_mse} and \ref{fig:influence_bias}, we plot the MSE and the bias as a function of the constant.
+Given $n$, $T$, and $r$, we can determine by simulation, for any value of the constant $c$, the root mean squared error and the absolute bias of the resulting estimator of $r$.
+In Figures \ref{fig:influence_mse} and \ref{fig:influence_bias}, we plot the RMSE and the bias as a function of the constant.

-In the figures, the green and purple lines do not exactly align with the minimum points of the MSE and the absolute bias, respectively.
-This discrepancy arises because the values for these lines were calculated under the assumption that $T =\infty$, whereas the data for the blue curves were simulated with $T = 40$.
-However, we observe that the green dotted line in Figure~\ref{fig:influence_mse} lies close to the minimum point of the curve, which means the difference between the constant that minimizes the MSE for $T=40$ and $r=1$, and the one that minimizes it for $T =\infty$, is small.
+The red dotted line in Figure~\ref{fig:influence_mse} lies close to the minimum point of the curve, which means that the difference between the constant that minimizes the MSE for $T=40$ and $r=1$, and the one that minimizes it for $T =\infty$, is small.
 Similarly, Figure \ref{fig:influence_bias} shows that the difference between the constant minimizing the absolute bias for $T = 40$ and $r = 1$ and the one that minimizes the absolute bias for $T = \infty$ is also small.
 Thus, both figures indicate that the error introduced by assuming $T = \infty$ when calculating the constants is negligible.